ptarroso/proniche/README.md

 # proniche: PRresence-Only NICHE modelling

-- Functions for computing niche models using a variety of **truly presence-only methods** (i.e., methods that use only environmental data from the presence sites, with no background or pseudo-absence data):
+R package for computing niche models using a variety of **truly presence-only methods** (i.e., methods that use only environmental info from the presence sites, with no background or pseudo-absence data):

 - Bioclim (rectangular environmental envelope)
 - Convex hull (in environmental space)
 - Domain
 - Mahalanobis distance
 - Kernel
 - Multivariate normal distribution

 ## Usage